cbskronos/30daysofcode-in-quarantine/README.md

 ## Hey mates
-This is the place to lookout for questions and solutions of #30DaysOfCode challenge, i'll keep on adding a new question everyday and solution to the question of previous day.
+This is the place to lookout for questions and solutions of #30DaysOfCode challenge, i'll keep on adding a new question everyday and solution of the question of previous day.

 ### Question 1 `(Day 1)`